-To perform an on-line edit or patch
+To perform an on-line edit or patch, follow these steps:

 - 1. Enter your changes into the ladder.
 Save the file. - 2.
+To display the Compile and Download Options dialog, choose one of the following: - Click the 🗟 button on the Compile toolbar - Select Compile | Bin File | Compile & Download from the menu.

-Choose Compile | Bin File | Compile & Download from the menu or press the solution on the Compile toolbar.
-The Compile and Download Options box appears with the defaults shown
+The Compile and Download Options box appears with the defaults shown.

 Compile and Download Options ×

-Download Options Stop the Scan and Download Patch the Scanning Ladder After Download Start the Scan (Cold Restart) Enable Animation
+Download Options © Stop the Scan and Download © Patch the Scanning Ladder After Download Start the Scan (Cold Restart) Enable Animation

-ОК Са incel H elp
+OK Ca ancel H elp